tdwg/ac/image/examples.md

 **Part of TDWG Standard:** Not part of any standard

-**Abstract:** This document includes examples of Audubon Core still image records.
+**Abstract:** This document includes examples of Audiovisual Core still image records.

 **Contributors:** Kate Webbink

-**Creator:** Audubon Core Maintenance Group
+**Creator:** Audiovisual Core Maintenance Group

-**Bibliographic citation:** Audubon Core Maintenance Group.
+**Bibliographic citation:** Audiovisual Core Maintenance Group.
 2021.
 Still image examples.
 Biodiversity Information Standards (TDWG). https://github.com/tdwg/ac/blob/master/image/examples.md

 ## 1 Introduction

-This document is intended to provide the community with examples "from the wild" of how providers have successfully used Audubon Core terms to describe still images.
+This document is intended to provide the community with examples "from the wild" of how providers have successfully used Audiovisual Core terms to describe still images.

 ### 1.1 Status of the content of this document